Prophetic Scriptures of Jesus' Suffering and Resurrection

 In the first sentence, the H4480 definition is for the word "After" which can mean a variety of prepositions such as "after" or "from" or "in".
 Our focus will be on the word "in".
 The word "two" has no specific connection to H4480 or H3117, and therefore was added.
 H3117 is from an unused root meaning "to be hot".
 It can also be used to describe a period of time such as a day or days in a specific place or space.
 We will use the phrase "In a hot space".

 The next part of the sentence has H2421 which means "to live".
 We will use the phrase "will he live".
 The word "us" was added and therefore will be left out.
 In the next sentence, "third" and "day" are properly translated and accurately fit the context of Jesus Christ rising the third day.
 However, the next phrase "he will raise us up" has only one Hebrew word which means "to rise".
 We will use the phrase "he will rise up".
-And the last part "and we shall live in his sight" [or presence] is translated correctly based on scriptures which I will provide later.
+And the last part "and we shall live in his sight" ( presence) is translated correctly based on Scriptures which I will provide later on.

 Again, keeping all the original Hebrew words, let us unfold the prophecy of rising the third day from a hot space: